Admyral-Security/admyral-quickstart/workflows/jira_notification_user_created/README.md

-# Jira Notify User Creation
+# Jira Notify On User Creation

 This workflow monitors Jira for newly created user accounts and sends a Slack notification with relevant details.